nextpyp/pyp/docs/install/attach-slurm.rst

   controls what URL ``pyp`` should use to connect to the web server.
 With the full benefit of hindsight, the ``web.webhost`` setting might be better named ``web.url``, but alas, that would be a breaking change.

+Depending on how your network is configured, choose one of the following options:

 .. tabbed:: I configured remote access using a private network